Interpretation services available, email email@example.com

 Applicants must live or have a business in Multnomah, Washington, or Clackamas counties.

-Round Two applications close: May 19, 5 p.m.
-Awards announced by June 30.
+Round One and Two applications deadline passed.
+Round Two Awards announced by June 30.

 Grant awards will be based on funds available, panel rankings, and RACC’s stated values to serve under-represented communities.

 Apply online in the RACC Opportunity Portal

 Download our FAQ here or find the answers to frequently asked questions, below.

 Make | Learn | Build FAQ

 If you have a question that isn’t answered here or if you would like to get in touch with our team.